Redmine renames my files, it shouldn't.

 So, please, do not rename my files.

-#1 Updated by Nistor B. about 8 years ago
+#1 Updated by Nistor B. over 8 years ago

 - File attachment.rb added

 - % Done changed from 0 to 50

 Here is a possible fix.
 There is a file name conversion in Attachement.sanitize_filename

 The only problem I see is that on disk the file name will stored in HEX I think.

 The file on disk had another name anyway but now it's unreadable.

 On the interface it's fine now and the download it's fine.

 Suggest another a better solution.
 I would like to provide a better fix if this is wrong.